henetiriki/express-user-agent-blocker/README.md

 ### v1.1.2

 - Moved test files out of src folder
+- Using rollup to compile module files into single index.js

 ### pre v1.1.2

 - Changelog didn't exist! 🙈

+## Todo

+- Enable optional message/template to send to blocked UAs
+- Enable passing in of alternative logger (currently defaults to `process.stdout`)

 ## License